All about WorkCover Serious Injury Certificates (Vic)

 In order to satisfy the deemed 30% test, your final impairment assessment must be 30% or greater.

 Very few people satisfy this 30% test.

 The WorkCover Serious Injury Certificate Claim Process

-The first step in the process to obtaining a Serious injury certificate, assuming that you have not previously been assessed as having a 30% whole person impairment rating, is for a serious injury application to be lodged.
+The first step in the process to obtaining a serious injury certificate is for a serious injury application to be lodged.

 This is an application that usually is made up of an affidavit which is a document that tells your story and paints the important before and after picture as referred to above

 The serious injury application will also include medical reports and other documents which support your case.

 The serious injury application is then sent to WorkSafe, otherwise known as the Victorian WorkCover authority.
 They have 120 days to make a decision in relation to the serious injury application.